Amanskywalker/Quiz-Analyzer/README.md

 Requirement:

-PHP >= 5.5.9
+-PHP >= 5.5.9

-Apache server
+-Apache server

-MYSQL server
+-MYSQL server

 Instructions how to set the server: